subramanyammolleti/subramanyammolleti.github.io/_posts/2014-11-20-getting-started-with-ajax.md

 ```

-<strong>onreadystatechange</strong> is fired when the server response is ready to be processed.
+**onreadystatechange** is fired when the server response is ready to be processed.
 When `readyState` is 4 and `status` Code is 200 the response is ready.

 For sending request to server open(), send() methods are used.